DStorck/cka-prep/updates/README.md

 ### create a daemonset. change the update strategy to do a rolling update but delay each pod update by 30 seconds

 To set a daemonset to use the rolling update strategy, you need to configure the update strategy using the `spec.updateStrategy.type` field - set it to have the value RollingUpdate.
-Then any change to spec.template or subfields will trigger the update.
-To affect the wait time between pod updates, change the spec.minReadySeconds, which determines how long a Pod must be “ready” before the rolling update proceeds to upgrade subsequent pods
+Then any change to `spec.template` or subfields will trigger the update.
+To affect the wait time between pod updates, change the `spec.minReadySeconds`, which determines how long a Pod must be “ready” before the rolling update proceeds to upgrade subsequent pods